dantmnf/MHC2/README.md

 * Older Intel GPUs (at least UHD 630) can’t add values from other channels with the matrix.
 * AMD GPUs (at least RX 6800 XT) don’t apply the matrix to mouse cursor.
   * Caveat: a matrix of `[[0,1,0,0],[1,0,0,0],[0,0,1,0]]` not only swaps red and green channels, but also add a red tint.
+* Despite the GPUs above all have a working matrix transform function (e.g. hue shift or driver-level color-management).
 * Interactively adjust the matrix with [InteractiveMatrix](InteractiveMatrix) tool.
   * Assign `nvIccAdvancedColorIdentity.icm` to target display, and it will change the matrix values then reload calibration.
 * A proof-of-concept tool to generate MHC2-enabled ICC profiles can be found in [MHC2Gen](MHC2Gen).
+  * grab `lcms2.dll` from [my another project](https://github.com/dantmnf/AMDColorTweaks)

 # Advanced Color for SDR